Call us: 0333 999 2676

 There are many organisations across the globe that campaign against animal cruelty.
 They work together for one main cause but each organisation has a different set of values that they work towards.
 For example, some work to fight animal testing while others campaign to provide stray animals with shelter.
 Below are some UK based charities with a mission to end cruelty against animals:

 The World Animal Protection organisation is a charity that has been campaigning to protect animals from needless suffering for more than 50 years.
 They originally formed in the 1950’s as the ‘World Federation for the Protection of Animals’, with a mission to help governments and communities protect and care for animals by being present during global debates on animal suffering.
-The charity also provides protection to animals at risk by supplying food, water, medical care and emergency assistance, as well as, where possible, evacuating animals from danger and reuniting animals and owners that have been separated.
+Austria also prohibits pet shops from displaying puppies and kittens in shop windows, helping to prevent poor living conditions such as confinement in small cages.
 You can find out more about their mission here.

 Other organisations such as the Royal Society for the Prevention of Cruelty to Animals (RSPCA), Animal Welfare Institute and People for the Ethical Treatment of Animals (PETA) also have a mission to further the cause of animal welfare and strive to educate people on the cruelty and harm animals endure by working through public education, research, legislation, special events, celebrity involvement and protest campaigns.
 Compared to the other organisations mentioned, PETA also provide education on the benefits of veganism for animal welfare and the environment.
 You can read some of their recent work here